Poincar\'e Duality and Supergravity: Introduction

-{\bf Acknowledgements.} Simone Noja wishes to thank Sergio Cacciatori for asking the questions that ultimately led to this paper.
-Also, Simone Noja wishes to thank Sasha Voronov for very helpful insights, Alberto Arabia for invaluable explanations, and gratefully acknowledges correspondence with Ugo Bruzzo and Daniel Hern\'andez Ruip\'erez and Antonio Grassi.
-Konstantin Eder wishes to thank Antonio Grassi and Leonardo Castellani.
-John Huerta would like to thank Antonio Grassi, Carlo Alberto Cremonini, as well as Rita Fioresi, Dimitry Leites and Andrea Santi for discussions on supergeometry more generally.
-Part of this work was done while the authors visited the \emph{Simons Center for Geometry and Physics} (SCGP) and the \emph{Galileo Galileo Galilei Institute} (GGI): the authors would like to collectively thank these institutions and the organizers of the respective workshops (S. Grushevksy, A. Polishshuck \& S. Cacciatori and R. Donagi \& A. Grassi) for their hospitality and the fantastic working conditions.
-Revisions of this paper took place while John Huerta was a visiting fellow at the Mathematical Sciences Institute at the Australian National University, and he thanks the MSI for their hospitality. \\ The work of John Huerta was supported by FCT/Portugal through project UIDB/04459/2020.\\ The work of Simone Noja is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) Projektnummer 517493862 (Homologische Algebra der Supersymmetrie: Lokalit\"at, Unitarit\"at, Dualit\"at).
+{\bf Acknowledgments.} The authors wish to thank Antonio Grassi, Roberto Catenacci and Leonardo Castellani.
+John Huerta would like to thank Carlo Alberto Cremonini and Ingmar Saberi, as well as Rita Fioresi, Dimitry Leites and Andrea Santi for discussions on supergeometry.
+Simone Noja wishes to thank Sergio Cacciatori (for asking some questions that ultimately led to this paper), Sasha Voronov, Alberto Arabia, and acknowledges correspondence with Ugo Bruzzo, Daniel Hern\'andez Ruip\'erez.

+Part of this work was done while the authors visited the \emph{Simons Center for Geometry and Physics} (SCGP) and the \emph{Galileo Galileo Galilei Institute} (GGI): the authors would like to collectively thank these institutions and the organizers of the respective workshops (S. Grushevksy, A. Polishchuk \& S. Cacciatori and R. Donagi \& A. Grassi) for their hospitality and the fantastic working conditions.

+The work of John Huerta was supported by FCT/Portugal through project UIDB/04459/2020.
+The work of Simone Noja was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) Projektnummer 517493862 (Homologische Algebra der Supersymmetrie: Lokalit\"at, Unitarit\"at, Dualit\"at).